snehaawate/E-Shopkart/README.md

 ## Architecture

-The eShop App follows a modern and scalable architecture based on the MVVM (Model-View-ViewModel) pattern.
+The E-shopkart App follows a modern and scalable architecture based on the MVVM (Model-View-ViewModel) pattern.
 This architecture separates concerns between the data layer, presentation layer, and UI components, ensuring maintainability, testability, and flexibility throughout the development process.

 - **Model**: Represents the data and business logic of the application, including entities, repositories, and data sources.
 - **View**: Displays the user interface elements and interacts with the ViewModel to retrieve and present data.